-Soft Targets and Tourist Terrorism
+Soft Targets And Tourist Terrorism

+It seems that nearly every week now we are confronted by horrific headlines involving the carnage of tourists and ordinary citizens who just happen to be in the wrong place at the wrong time and become victims of acts of terrorism in the West.
+While the victims are often random, the perpetrators of these attacks may engage in planning these attacks for weeks or months.
+Many of this year’s attacks throughout Europe are continued evidence of this.
+Contrary to commonly held belief, these are often not the result of “lone wolves,” but rather “soldiers” of ISIS and other terrorist groups who are following the orders of their handlers online.
-The Brussels, Istanbul and Paris terrorist attacks on soft targets and airports are all designed to maximize fear among two target populations: citizens and tourists.
-Citizens of the places where terrorist attacks occur must of course endure daily fear about whether they will become a statistic in the course of going about their daily business.
-They do not have a short-term choice about where they live and work -- but tourists do.
-Like Al Qaeda and other terrorist groups before them, ISIS is now specifically targeting tourists and their destinations to achieve their objectives.

-One need look no further than the downing of Metrojet Flight 9268 (at Sharm el-Sheik) and Egypt Air Flight 804 (from Paris to Cairo, widely believed to have been the result of terrorism) to see what kind of impact acts of terrorism can have on a nation’s tourist industry.
-In 2010, the amount of revenue earned by Egypt through tourism was estimated to have been in excess of $12 billion, accounting for 11% of the country’s GDP, more than 14% of its foreign exchange reserves, and attracting nearly 15 million visitors[1].
+Citizens of a given city or country may not have a choice about where they live and work ― but tourists do.
+Like Al Qaeda and other terrorist groups before them, the Islamic State (IS) is frequently targeting tourists in order to achieve their objectives.
+In doing so, they not only usually succeed in killing their targets, but in severely damaging the tourism business where the attacks occur.
+One need look no further than the downing in 2016 of Metrojet Flight 9268 (at Sharm el-Sheik) and Egypt Air Flight 804 (from Paris to Cairo, which is widely believed to have been the result of terrorism) to see what kind of impact acts of terrorism can have on a nation’s tourist industry.

+In 2010, the amount of revenue earned by Egypt through tourism was estimated to have been in excess of $12 billion, accounting for 11 percent of the country’s GDP, more than 14 percent of its foreign exchange reserves, and attracting nearly 15 million visitors[1].
 In 2015, that figure was already just under half that amount, at $6.1 billion[2].
 In the first quarter of 2016, Egypt attracted just over 1 million visitors.[3]
-Egypt has seen this before, following the Luxor attacks in 1997 and the changes in government during the Arab Awakening.
+Egypt had seen this before, following the Luxor attacks in 1997 and the changes in government during the Arab Awakening.
 It took the industry many years to recover.

-In 2014, a record 37 million tourists visited Turkey, accounting for almost 5% of GDP[4].
-As of April of this year, year-on-year tourist arrivals had already fallen by 35% to 2.5 million for the period, the largest drop in 22 years.
-Visitors from Russia had declined 92%[5] (the result of the fallout from the downing of the Russian military jet earlier in the year), and substantial drops had been reported from tourists from a variety of (particularly European) nations.
-Given the number of terrorist attacks that have already occurred in Turkey this year, the Istanbul airport bombings must be considered the death knell of Turkish tourism for the short-term.
+In 2014, a record 37 million tourists visited Turkey, accounting for almost 5 percent of GDP[4].
+As of the second quarter of 2016, following successive terrorist attacks, year-on-year tourist arrivals in Turkey had fallen by 35 percent to 2.5 million, the largest drop in 22 years.
+Visitors from Russia had declined 92 percent[5] (the result of the fallout from the downing of the Russian military jet earlier in the year), and substantial drops had been reported from tourists from a variety of (particularly European) nations.
+Given the number of terrorist attacks that occurred in Turkey that year, the Istanbul airport bombings were considered the death knell of Turkish tourism for the short-term.

 Cost Effective Terrorism